sonic-net/SONiC/doc/bulk_counter/bulk_counter.md

 - counter_ids: SAI statistic IDs that will be queried/cleared by the bulk call.
 - object_statuses: SAI bulk API return value for each object.
 - counters: counter values that will be fill by vendor SAI.
+- name: name of the context for pushing accurate timestamp into the COUNTER_DB.
+- default_bulk_chunk_size: the bulk chunk size of this context.

 The flow of how to updating bulk context will be discussed in following section.